-She has been a sole proprietor of her own businesses in law, mediation, and graphic recording and art, and has also been a small business advisor for start-up businesses, including self-employment programs for youth and for persons with disabilities.
-Michele has facilitated group discussions by offering graphic recording on a range of topics from aboriginal visions for health care, poverty symposiums, improved race relations, and has also facilitated dialogues on Canadian unity, and a Canadian national forum on international policy.
-She has a passion for social justice, and for strength-based and person-centered services for people who have been marginalized.
+Michele has been a sole proprietor of her own businesses in law, mediation and team building, and has also been a small business advisor for start-up businesses focused on self-employment programs for youth and persons with disabilities.
+Currently, she is self-employed as an artist, storyteller and graphic facilitator.
+Michele has facilitated group discussions by offering graphic recording on a range of topics including: aboriginal visions for health care, poverty symposiums, improved race relations, wellness, and diversity.

 In addition to her passion for visual art and storytelling, Michele enjoys a range of outdoor sports.
 A strong proponent of public transit and active transportation, she prefers to walk or take the train when commuting or running errands.
 She is also a strong supporter of eating local foods and is a frequent visitor of the Cambridge Farmers’ Market.

 Michele is a proud grandmother and the mother of three adult children.